vitaly-t/pg-iterator/README.md

 TypeScript wrapper for [pg-query-stream], to produce safe, strongly-typed `AsyncIterable`-s.

-It offers an asynchronous way to stream data, row-by-row, which you can handle either natively (via `for await`) or an iterable library of your choice, like [RxJs] etc.
+It offers an asynchronous way to stream data, row-by-row, which you can handle either natively (via `for await`), or a library of your choice, like [RxJs] etc.

 ## Installation